xebiarohan/Javascript/9_Classes-and-OOP.md

    - Common to all the instances of the class
    - Defined with static keyword infront of that
    - No need to create an instance of class to access them
-   - Can we accessed using the name of the class
+   - Can be accessed using the name of the class

 ```
 class App {